-'''

-param label A description of this set of TOC pages, like "By publication year"
+- label (str) A description of this set of TOC pages, like "By publication year" - pages (list) The set of TocPage objects that makes up this page set. - predicate (rdflib.term.URIRef) The RDFLib predicate (if any) that this pageset is keyed on.

-type label str

-param pages The set of TocPage objects that makes up this page set.

-type pages list

-param predicate The RDFLib predicate (if any) that this pageset is keyed on.

-'''

-16.1.8 The NewsCriteria class
+18.1.8 The Feed class